National Debt vs. Budget Deficit: Here’s the skinny on the U.S. National Debt and Annual Budget Deficit, including the size of both.

 If you’re like me, the words “national debt” and “national deficit” bring with them an unshakeable feeling of gloom and doom.
-It’s not that I lay awake at night worried about the U.S. debt and deficit, but when they do cross my mind, I know that eventually we are all going to have to sacrifice in some way to deal with the financial irresponsibility of our leaders.
+It’s not that I lay awake at night worried about the U.S. debt and deficit.
+When they do cross my mind, however, I know that eventually we are all going to have to sacrifice in some way to deal with the financial irresponsibility of our leaders.

 Rather than sticking our heads in the sand, however, now is a good time to understand the difference between our nation’s debt and its annual deficit.
 And then we’ll look at just how big the problem really is.

 The United States of America spends a huge amount of money each year on all things that fall under the government’s umbrella.
 Some of the top spenders are:

 - Social work and welfare spending (including Medicare and Medicaid)